TahaMahmood24/EmperorTaha/README.md

 <h1 align="left">Hi 👋, I'm Taha Mahmood</h1>
 A Mechanical Engineer graduate transitioning into the world of Data.
-I am building expertise for the past couple of years in this field by learning programming languages & working on relevant projects.
+Building expertise for the past couple of years in this field by learning programming languages & working on relevant projects.

 - 🔭 I’m currently working at Daraz - ecommerce company based in South Asia